Loosekonnection/CodeRefactor/README.md

 After reviewing the README of the Code Refactor homework task, I read through the provided HTML and CSS documents side by side to try and identify any areas that required changes or amendments that were inline with the provided User Stories and Acceptance Criteria, from which I then began to list out as bullet points.

-Following this I then began to work systematically down through the .html file and address each HTML block in turn, where applicable I used online resources to research additional detail on how to correct/change issues.
-If I identifed more issues as I worked through the documents I would add them to the Issues Identified list.
+Following this I then began to work systematically down through the .html file and address each HTML block in turn.
+Where applicable I used online resources to research additional detail on how to correct and or change issues.
+If I identifed more issues as I worked through the changes to the documents, I would add them to the Issues Identified list.

-Upon editing each HTML block containing a corresponding CSS Selector I turned to the .css file to edited the selectors to reflect my amendments within the HTML.
+Upon editing each HTML block containing a corresponding CSS Selector I turned to the .css file to edited the selectors to reflect my amendments within the HTML, and also consolidate any duplicate CSS.

 I then added comments to both of the HTML and CSS files, and then reorganised the code in the .css file to reflect the .html structure, and comment order.